 California Environmental Reporting System (CERS)

-Solano County CUPA does not have its own portal.
-All regulated facilities within Solano County will file their data electronically in CERS at CERS Business Link and Solano County will download some electronic facility information from CERS using our existing data management system and will upload inspection and enforcement data into CERS.
+All regulated facilities within Solano County will file their data electronically in CERS at CERS Business Link and Solano County may download some electronic facility information from CERS using our existing data management system and will upload inspection and enforcement data into CERS.

 CERS helps regulated facilities by making it easier to update existing information, and to file regulatory information.
 Solano County has given training and access to CERS data to response agencies in 2013.
 CERS allows response agencies quick access to current data during emergency response activities.
 More information on CERS and e-reporting can be found at CERS information for Businesses with Multiple Locations, Cal EPA E-Reporting link and Cal EPA Unified Program Policy Memos.